Trump rallies North Carolina on jam-packed Saturday

 EARLY VOTING SHOWS DEMOCRATS LEADING REPUBLICANS IN HISTORIC BATTLEGROUND STATES

-He gave a special shout to Native American supporters in the crowd and talked of his federal policies for them.
-"I love the sound of that drum," Trump said to the enthusiastic drum beating in the audience.
+He gave a special shout-out to Native American supporters in the crowd and talked of his federal policies for them.
+"I love the sound of that drum," Trump said to the enthusiastic drum beating in the audience from the Lumbee Tribe.

-It was a sunny, warm day outside in Lumberton and the suit-and-tie wearing Trump told the crowd he was “baking in the sun” and marveled how his hair gets “even more blonde” in the sunlight.
+It was sunny and 82 degrees outside in Lumberton and the suit-and-tie wearing Trump told the crowd he was “baking in the sun” and marveled how his hair gets “even more blonde” under the rays.

 “Does anybody have some sun protection for your president?”
 Trump quipped.